nyan-matt/me/src/pages/work/search-result-category-templates.md

 Filtering results by relevant product attribute types helps, but with a large catalog and somewhat overwhelming list of different attribute types, analytics revealved that filter usage in search result pages was greatly under-utilized.

-Since users rarely applied category filters to their results, one option we explored was to suggest categories in the typeahead search form results with the hope to increase the discoverability of relevant category filters which would return more relavent results based on a familiar category, technique, or application.
+Since analytics revealed that users rarely applied category filters to their results, one option we explored was to suggest categories in the typeahead search form results with the hope to increase the discoverability of relevant category filters which would return more relavent results based on a familiar category, technique, or application.

 <div class="columns is-centered has-margin-top-32">
   <div class="column is-12 has-text-centered">